temoto-telerobotics/temoto-telerobotics.github.io/tutorials/_sources/writing_an_action.rst.txt

     gedit ta_add_numbers.cpp

-The `action <../../../temoto-telerobotics.github.io/site/concepts/actions>`_ source file contains a bunch of things that are necessary for TeMoto, but we are going to focus on a ``executeAction()`` function.
+The `action <../../../temoto-telerobotics.github.io/site/concepts/actions>`_ source file contains a bunch of things that are necessary for TeMoto, but we are going to focus on a ``executeTemotoAction()`` function.
 This function is invoked when the action is executed.

 Locate the block comment which says "YOUR CODE HERE":